Company logo | Codica

 Increase customer engagement

-It allows customers to access your products and services conveniently.
-Besides, it is extremely useful for users with special needs as you can make the app very adaptable to ever-changing needs.
+• Improve accessibility.
+It gives customers convenient access to your products and services.
+It is also extremely useful for users with special needs, as you can make the app very adaptable to ever-changing needs.

-Unlike websites, mobile apps can leverage push notifications to provide customers with real-time updates, alerts, and promotions.
-This allows you to stay top-of-mind with your customers and create a sense of urgency that can drive engagement.
+• Provide push notifications.
+Mobile apps can use push notifications to give customers real-time updates, alerts, and promotions, which websites can't do.
+This helps you stay on your customers' radar and create a sense of urgency that can drive engagement.

-By integrating social media sharing features into your mobile app, you can leverage the power of social proof to increase engagement and drive new customer acquisition.
+• Take advantage of social integration.
+If you add social media sharing features to your mobile app, you can use social proof to get more engagement and attract new customers.

 Gain a competitive advantage